lbfalvy/web-process-host/README.md

 Through a root MessagePort the following functions are available.
 Note that a root MessagePort identifies a process and plain subchannels have the same identity as the original.
-If you do not entirely trust the code you're running or you expect it might want to name itself, create a new process with fork().
+If you do not entirely trust the code you're running or you expect it might want to name itself, create a new process with start().

 - Lifetime
-  - start(url): pid
+  - start(MessagePort|url): pid
-    The parent can now message the child using the pid.
-If they want secure communication, the parent can include some kind of token in the URL hash.
-  - fork(MessagePort): void
-    Treat the MessagePort as a new process that has its own pid.
-The fork will be automatically terminated when the parent terminates unless separate() is called
-  - separate(): void
-    Split from the parent process, such that this process isn't terminated with the parent.
+    If the arguemt is an URL, start a new worker with it.
+If it's a MessagePort, register it as a new process.
-  - exit(): void
+  - exit(pid=self): void
-    Remove this process from the process table, as well as all of its children, and close their ports.
+    Remove the process from the process table, as well as all of its children, and close their ports.
 If they have a terminate() method, call it too.
+    Only works on self and descendants
+- Tree
+  - reparent(pid, parent): void
+    Change the parent of a given process.
+Only works on descendants.
+  - children(pid=self): pid[]
+    Returns the PIDs of all children.
+Only works on self and descendants.
+  - parent(pid=self): pid
+    Returns the PID of the parent process.
+Only works on self and descendants.
 - Communicate
   - getpid(): pid
     Get our own PID.
 This serves to implement replies, although you should probably post a MessagePort instead.
   - send(pid, message, transfer): void
     Post a message to the given process.
-For workers this posts the data to the worker, firing `WorkerGlobalScope`'s `message` event.
+For workers this posts the tuple `[sender, data]` to the worker, firing `WorkerGlobalScope`'s `message` event.
 For everything represented by a channel, it posts to the channel.
 - Manage visibility
-  - name(name?): success
+  - name(options[]): final|false
-    If the given name is available, assigns this process to it so that other processes can find it.
-If `name` is undefined, removes the process' name.
+    If any of the given options is available, assigns this process to the first so that other processes can find it.
 - Query processes
-  - find(name): pid | -1
+  - find(names[]): [name, pid] | false
     Find the process with the given name.
-If none is found, -1 is returned.
+If none is found, false is returned.
   - wait(name): pid
     Wait for a process to take the given name, then return its pid.
 - Set the current view